Search

 Back to top

-• Follow manufacturers' instructions when selecting and using a bit or attachment, especially with unfamiliar drills or work.
+• Follow manufacturers' instructions when selecting and using bits or attachments, especially with unfamiliar drills or work.

-• Ensure that the bit or attachments are properly seated and tightened in the chuck.
+• are properly seated and tightened in the chuck.

-• Use the auxiliary (second) handle for larger work or continuous operation.
+• Use the auxiliary (second) handle for large-scale work or continuous operation.

 What should you do when working with powered hand drills?